 - 12.1 Appeal decisions are a useful way of assessing the performance of policies in the Unitary Development Plan.
 If large numbers of appeals are being allowed because Planning Inspectors do not support a particular policy, this gives an indication that the policy is failing or inconsistent with new national policies and should be revised.
-Similarly if appeals are being dismissed and policies are being supported by Inspectors it is a sign that the policies are successful. - 12.2 From 1st April 2018 to 31st March 2019, 13 appeals were determined by the Planning Inspectorate.
-Of these, were 7 were dismissed, 3 were allowed, 1 was partially allowed and 2 were withdrawn.
-The appeals are set out in Table 38 below.
+Similarly if appeals are being dismissed and policies are being supported by Inspectors it is a sign that the policies are successful. - 12.2 From 1st April 2019 to 31st March 2020, 12 appeals were determined by the Planning Inspectorate.
+Of these,6 were dismissed and 6 were allowed.